saidlm/Domoticz-Solax-plugin/README.md

 ![Switches tab](images/Domoticz-Solax_6.png)

-Mode selection of the remote control a trigger button can be find on Switches tab.
+Mode selection of the remote control and trigger button can be find on Switches tab.
 See picture below.

 ![Switches tab](images/Domoticz-Solax_7.png)